A collection of self-care journal prompts that will help you create ease, treat yourself with compassion, and better understand your needs.

 Today I Affirm: A Journal that Nurtures Self-Care by Alexandra Elle – I love, love, love this journal.
-The prompts are thought provoking and I especially love how the author encourages us to examine the duality of life.
-You can, for example, be independent and still ask for help.
+The prompts are thought-provoking and I especially love how the author encourages us to examine the duality of life.
+For example, you can be independent and still ask for help.

 A Book That Takes Its Time: An Unhurried Adventure in Creative Mindfulness by Irene Smit and Astrid van der Hulst – This one is part book, part journal and entirely gorgeous.
 I recently bought two copies (one for myself and another for a friend) and we’re both finding it inspiring.
 A wonderful reminder to slow down and enjoy the present moment.

 7 Simple Days is a short online course that I teach about simple and intentional living with lots of in-depth journaling!
 You’ll find clarity about what truly matters and finish feeling empowered to live a life you love.

 Over 2,500 like-minded souls have already taken 7 Simple Days—and here’s what they’re saying:

 “I absolutely loved this!
 I do really well with interactive journal prompts and challenges.
 Personally, I would have never thought of these questions to ask myself.
 So having them set up already is perfect for me!
 It was so clarifying and refreshing.” – Morgan

 “I always find journal prompts incredibly helpful and some of the prompts you listed (especially the one about getting back into alignment) really struck a chord with me as I had been thinking a lot about that lately.

 I also think the course was incredibly professionally and beautifully written.
 It was light hearted despite talking about serious stuff and was simple and easy to follow.
 It is so clear how passionate you are about this kind of thing and it is clear that you really care.” – Ash